JeremyBuhler/slides/20251021-data-viz/slides.md

 ![](images/size.png) <!-- .element: class="fragment" -->
 ![](images/length.png) <!-- .element: class="fragment" -->

+Notes:
+Both line length and size are preattentive properties shown on the previous slide, but when encoding quantities it's usually better to use length.
+That's because we tend not be be very good at estimating relative areas.

+click: in this case we can tell that B is bigger than A, but I find it hard to say be how much.

+click: the bar plot, in contrast, makes it crystal clear: A represents half as much as B. This is one reason to favor bar graphs over pie charts.

 ---

 Remove unnecessary content to **focus** the viewer
 ![](images/cluttered.png) <!-- .element: class="fragment" -->
 ![](images/clean.png) <!-- .element: class="fragment" -->

+Note:
+This next tip isn't about preattentive processing itself, but it's about clearing the way for the viewer.
+Stephen Few uses the phrase "reduce non-data ink."

+click: this bar graph isn't bad, but it can be improved by removing unecessary or redundant elements, and by de-emphasizing others.
+Ideally the viewer will be able to focus more quickly on what you want to communicate...

+click: this second example has exactly the same information but is cleaner.
+The months move to the bottom: still there but out of the way.
+The percentage axis label isn't necessary because each bar is already labeled, so they're gone.
+The reader doesn't need exact figures, so the labels are rounded to a 10th of a percent.
+The result is a visualization that's more direct and pleasant to engage with.

 ---